gradle/gradle/subprojects/docs/src/docs/release/notes.md

 in the next major Gradle version (Gradle 4.0).
 See the User guide section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](https://discuss.gradle.org).

+### pluginRepositories block superseded

+The `pluginRepositories` method in `settings.gradle` is superseded by the new `pluginManagement.repositories` method.

 <!--
 ### Example deprecation